This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-Updated 14 February 2022
+Updated February 2023

 The global pandemic has raised some severe challenges for the hospitality and travel industries.
 New standards of living and travelling or the ‘new normal’ has been established.
 Subsequently, social distancing, quarantine, and isolation have become a part of regular human life.
 If you are a foreigner or an Indian who would like to fly back to India, there are specific quarantine guidelines you’d need to follow.

-In this article we will answer all your queries regarding quarantine rules in India.
+In this article, we will answer all your queries regarding quarantine rules in India.

-What are the current quarantine rules?
+What are the current entry rules?

 Quarantine guidelines for arrivals in India

 Arrivals in India will be allowed to leave the airport and shall self-monitor their health post-arrival.
 A sub-section (2% of the total flight passengers) shall undergo post-arrival testing at random at the airport on arrival and will be quarantined accordingly if they test positive.